Chenerywoman/BE-PT-northcoders-news-chenerywoman/README.md

 It exhaustively tests all the endpoints for their respective GET, PUT, POST & DELETE requests.
 It also tests error-handling for each route.

 ## Deployment

-Add additional notes about how to deploy this on a live system
+How to deploy this on a live system:

+### mlab
+1. Go to [https://mlab.com/] and create an account.
+Mlab stores the MongoDB.

+### Heroku
+1. Go to [https://signup.heroku.com/dc] to create an account.
+Heroku will host the app.
+2. Follow the instructions at https://devcenter.heroku.com/articles/getting-started-with-nodejs

 ## Built With
 Node: version 9.9.0